yunuskalkanARM/LLM-Runner/README.md

   when downloading resources.
 This is a one-time download that CMake configuration will initiate unless it has been run by the user directly or another prior CMake configuration.
 The lock prevents multiple CMake configuration processes running in parallel downloading files to the same location.
+- `LLM_LOG_LEVEL` Choose appropriate logging level ("ERROR","WARN","INFO","DEBUG") with this flag, if  LLM_LOG_LEVEL is not provided, it will be inferred from the CMAKE-BUILD-TYPE.

 ### Conditional options